cisagov/dotgov-home/pages/management/security-best-practices.md

 ## Preload your domain
 Web browsers allow domains to be "[preloaded](https://hstspreload.org)".
 This means that web browsers will always use HTTPS to connect with those websites.
 For example, [whitehouse.gov](https://whitehouse.gov) has been preloaded into all major web browsers.
 If you type `whitehouse.gov` into your browser and press **Enter** or click on a link without https in the protocol, your browser knows to connect to `https://whitehouse.gov` instead of `http://whitehouse.gov`, even though you didn't specifically tell it to.
 The same thing happens if you go to a subdomain of [whitehouse.gov](https://whitehouse.gov), like [petitions.whitehouse.gov](https://petitions.whitehouse.gov).

 By preloading your domain, you can ensure your users will always make secure HTTPS connections to all of your websites.
+New domains can opt-in to preloading at registration.

 See our [preloading page]({{ site.baseurl }}/management/preloading/) for more information.